ilsani/ilsani.github.io/_posts/2020-02-01-aspack-manual-unpacking.md

 ```

 It was noted that when the breakpoint on the entry point triggered, the first instruction is a `pushad`.
 Hence, the contents of the general-purpose registers were pushed onto the stack.

-It is reasonabily to think that after the unpacking procedures the contents of these registers will be restored and the memory address on the stack, pointed to the `esp` register, will be accessed.
+It is reasonabily to think that after the unpacking procedure the contents of these registers will be restored and the memory address on the stack, pointed to the `esp` register, will be accessed.

 During the analysis it was created a breakpoint on the memory address pointed by the `esp` register.
 Below is shown the WinDbg command `ba r 4 12ffa4` used to create the breakpoint and the `esp` register which points to the `12ffa4` address.

 ![windbg-stack-breakpoint]({{ site.url }}/assets/images/posts/aspack-manual-unpacking/aspack-manual-unpacking-windbg-stack-breakpoint.png)

 When the above breakpoint has been triggered, the unpacking routine decoded the file.
-Therefore, following the first `ret` instruction it was found the original entry point.
-Below is shown the dissassmbly code showing the `ret` instruction before the jump to the original entry point.
+Therefore, following the first `ret` instruction it was possible to found the original entry point.

+Below is shown the code showing the `ret` instruction before the jump to the original entry point.

 ![windbg-stack-breakpoint]({{ site.url }}/assets/images/posts/aspack-manual-unpacking/aspack-manual-unpacking-windbg-ret.png)